centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 EOF
 ```

-More information in kubernetes official documentation section [Manually create a long-lived API token for a ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#manually-create-a-long-lived-api-token-for-a-serviceaccount).
+More information in the Kubernetes official documentation: [Manually create a long-lived API token for a Service Account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#manually-create-a-long-lived-api-token-for-a-serviceaccount).

 #### Using RestAPI